Diversity, equity and inclusion

 Engaged employee communities

-The Group has many internal communities that actively participate in promoting its commitments to diversity and inclusion, such as WAY: We Are Young, a community open to all the Group’s interns, work-study students and juniors, which aims to support them through various professional and fun activities, including coaching, conferences and after work gatherings.
+The Group has many internal networks that actively participate in promoting its commitments to diversity and inclusion, such as WAY: We Are Young, a network open to all the Group’s interns, work-study students and juniors, which aims to support them through various professional and fun activities, including coaching, conferences and after work gatherings.

 Societe Generale group